Tractors

 Puddling is the tillage method in which soil is ploughed by a puddler in standing water of 5-10 cm depth to prepare seedbed for the cultivation of rice.

-The objective of puddling is to churn the soil with water and soften the soil to prepare a soft seedbed for the cultivation of rice and to get a better rice crop.
+The objective of puddling is to churn the soil with water and soften the soil to prepare a soft seedbed for the cultivation of rice.

-The puddler is a specialised rotavator used to blend and level the soil in a single pass which is the most important benefit of the puddler.
+Puddler is a specialized rotavator used to blend and level the soil in a single pass.

-A rotavator is a farm implement used to cut, mixes and levels the soil whereas a puddler is a specialised rotavator having J-shaped blades used to detangle the soil clumps in the field.
+A rotavator is a farm implement used to cut, mix and level the soil whereas a puddler is a specialized rotavator having J-shaped blades used to detangle the soil clumps in the field.

 Published By